 - 1. Adopt financial stability as a central mission, on a par with price stability. - 2.
-Build the intellectual and political case for systemic risk regulation.

-B. Organizational matters:
+Build the intellectual and political case for systemic risk regulation. - B. Organizational matters:

-- 3. Establish a new senior position of Systemic Risk Advocate and dedicate resources from various areas of the bank in support of this position. - Establish a process for collecting and analyzing cross-firm exposures to identify financial market vulnerabilities that could affect a broad range of institutions and markets.
+- 3. Establish a new senior position of systemic risk advocate and dedicate resources from various areas of the bank in support of this position. - 4.
+Collect and analyze cross-firm exposures and system-wide vulnerabilities that could affect a broad range of institutions and markets, through horizontal reviews and ad hoc task forces, so as to identify areas for in-depth examinations at individual banks.

-C. Cultural matters:
+C. Relationship and Risk Management:

-- 5. Launch a sustained effort to overcome excessive risk-aversion and get people to speak up when they have concerns, disagreements or useful ideas. - Give more resources to the Relationship Managers and demand from them a more distanced, high-level and skeptical view of how their bank tries to make money and what distinctive risks this entails. - 7.
-Refocus Risk Management away from studying banks' systems and toward developing standardized approaches to assessing risk itself.
-Strive for a better understanding of the aggregate level and trends in bank risk. - 8.
-Re-think risk-focused supervision to increase the emphasis on independent identification and examination of actual risks at banks compared to risk-control reviews

-Improve the interaction between Relationship Management and Risk Management by providing them with customized training in executive communications and conflict management.
+- 5. Re-think risk-focused supervision to emphasize banks' strategies for making money and the largest potential risks these strategies are likely to imply.
+Think constantly about actions that could mitigate these specific risks. - 6.
+Upgrade the seniority, training and resources of relationship managers and demand from them a more distanced, high-level and skeptical view of how their bank tries to make money and what distinctive risks this entails. - 7.
+Refocus risk analytics on these major risks and the true effectiveness of banks' controls upon them.
+Strive for a better understanding of the aggregate level and trends in bank risk across the financial system. - Improve the interaction between Relationship Management and Risk Management by providing them with customized training in executive communications and conflict management.

-D. Communication matters:
+D. Culture and communication:

-- 10. Announce that improved communication across organizational lines is a centrally important need for recognizing and understanding emerging systemic issues and institute practices that encourage it. - 11.
+- Launch a sustained effort to overcome excessive risk-aversion and get people to speak up when they have concerns, disagreements or useful ideas.
+Encourage a culture of critical dialogue and continuous questioning. - 10.
+Announce that improved communication across organizational lines is a centrally important need for recognizing and understanding emerging systemic issues and institute practices that encourage it. - 11.
 Remember and repeat the factors in successful regulatory initiatives.
 Articulate the personal qualities and behaviors wanted in supervisors, repeat them frequently and use them in both hiring and personnel reviews.